Coyote: Social and reproductive behaviors

 Coyote pups are born in dens, hollow trees, or under ledges, and weigh 200 to 500 g at birth.
 They are altricial, and are completely dependent on milk for their first 10 days.
 The incisors erupt at about 12 days, the canines at 16, and the second premolars at 21.
 Their eyes open after 10 days, by which point the pups become increasingly more mobile, walking by 20 days, and running at the age of six weeks.
 The parents begin supplementing the pup's diet with regurgitated solid food after 12–15 days.
 By the age of four to six weeks, when their milk teeth are fully functional, the pups are given small food items such as mice, rabbits, or pieces of ungulate carcasses, with lactation steadily decreasing after two months.

 Unlike wolf pups, coyote pups begin seriously fighting (as opposed to play fighting) prior to engaging in play behavior.
 A common play behavior includes the coyote "hip-slam".
 By three weeks of age, coyote pups bite each other with less inhibition than wolf pups.
-By the age of four to five weeks, pups have established dominance hierarchies, and are by then more likely to play rather than fight.
+By the age of four to five weeks, pups are more likely to play rather than fight.
 The male plays an active role in feeding, grooming, and guarding the pups, but abandons them if the female goes missing before the pups are completely weaned.
 The den is abandoned by June to July, and the pups follow their parents in patrolling their territory and hunting.
 Pups may leave their families in August, though can remain for much longer.
 The pups attain adult dimensions at eight months and gain adult weight a month later.